camunda-community-hub/zeebe-portainer-templates/README.md

 - Zeebe Standalone Broker - Zeebe workflow engine with a single broker
 - Zeebe Broker + Operate - Zeebe workflow engine with a broker and Operate frontend (and elasticsearch, Kibana as part of the backend)
 - Zeebe Cluster S - Small Zeebe workflow engine cluster with three brokers and a gateway
+- Camunda Platform Core - This is a lightweight configuration with Zeebe, Operate, Tasklist, and Elasticsearch (from https://github.com/camunda/camunda-platform)
+- Camudna Platform - This is a full configuration with Zeebe, Operate, Tasklist, Optimize, Identity, Keycloak, and Elasticsearch (from https://github.com/camunda/camunda-platform)

 > **Operate License** This Operate trial version is only for testing and non-production use .
 The General Terms and Conditions for the Operate Trial Version are available here: https://zeebe.io/legal/operate-evaluation-license/